-Location Map for Natural Resources Information Report for Danny Sage's Cold Storage Facility.
-The property is located in the southeast 1⁄4 of the southwest 1⁄4 of Section 33, Township 21N, Range 9E in Champaign County, Illinois.
+Location Map for Natural Resources Information Report for the Monticello Road Self-Storage Site.
+The property is predominately located in the southwest quarter of the southeast quarter of Section 9, Township 18N, Range 8E in Champaign County, Illinois.

 Summary and Concerns of the Board